Ilyas355/Task-Manager/README.md

 ### Existing Features

 #### Main menu
-* The main menu displays two options to the user to select either option 1, add a task or option 2, view tasks.
+* The main menu displays two options for the user to select: Option 1 - Add a Task, or Option 2 - View Tasks.
-    * If the user selects option 1, the task manager runs the add task function in which the user is prompted to enter task content and the date
+    * If the user selects Option 1, the task manager runs the "Add Task" function, prompting the user to enter task content and the date.
+    * If the user selects Option 2, the menu for filtering the tasks for viewing is displayed.

 ![Main Menu](docs/read_me_images/MainMenu.png)